-High pressure is on track to continue building over Montana this week.
+High pressure is on track to continue building as we enter the latter half of the work week.

 Winds will remain a bit of an issue on Monday, especially throughout Eastern Montana.